Tetizera-zz/place-rbrasil2022/README.md

 FYI: The script's code may be changed for a variety of reasons.
 Because of that, our "diplomats" (Mostly Tet#0001), will contact people on their Discords and subreddits in necessary.
 Feel free to ping me if I'm in your subreddit's server.

 ---

-# r/place 2022 color HEX codes (as seen on Wikipedia and r/place HTML code)
+# r/place 2022 color HEX codes (as seen on Wikipedia and r/place HTML code).

+This is necessary if you wish to copy this code and paint your own pixel art.
+The dotted points will show up if you use a different HEX code from the one used by r/place.

 [image on Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/4/49/Place_2022_swatches.svg/662px-Place_2022_swatches.svg.png)